AlonKellner/alonkellner.github.io/_posts/en-us/2024-07-29-portfolio-start.md

 This portfolio is very similar, but I am not a painter that can show her painting, I am an Engineer and a Researcher, so my portfolio will consist of Engineering Projects and Research Papers.

 I decided to dedicate at least on whole year to working on a portfolio, I call it My Portfolio Year.
-My portfolio year starts now - the 01st of August, 2024 - and ends in exactly one year from now - the 01st of August, 2025.
+My Portfolio Year starts now - the 01st of August, 2024 - and ends in exactly one year from now - the 01st of August, 2025.

 I have set myself a goal to achieve until the end of this year: